misty-garcia/101-exercises/README.md

-# This is a readme
+# 101 exercises readme

-This is the readme for the 101 exercises.
+Theses 101 python exercises were given to me as pre-work for my Data Science class.